 The Compensation and Human Resources Committee, which is composed entirely of "independent directors," as defined in the NASDAQ Stock Market Rules, will administer the Stock Purchase Plan.
 The Committee has the authority, subject to the terms of the Plan, to prescribe rules and regulations for the administration of the Plan and interpret its provisions.
 The Plan will continue until June 30, 2019, or, if earlier, until all of the stock allocated to the Plan has been purchased.
-However, the Board may terminate the Plan at any time or make such amendments to the Plan as it deems advisable; except that no such amendment may be made without the approval of First Merchants' shareholders if it would materially (1) increase the benefits accruing to Plan participants, (2) modify the requirements as to eligibility for participation in the Plan, (3) increase the number of shares which may be issued under the Plan (except as described in the next paragraph), (4) increase the cost of the Plan to First Merchants, or (5) alter the allocation of Plan benefits among participants.
+However, the Board may terminate the Plan at any time or make such amendments to the Plan as it deems advisable; except that no such amendment may be made without the approval of First Merchants' shareholders if it would materially (1) increase the benefits accruing to Plan participants, (2) modify the requirements as to eligibility for participation in the Plan, (3) increase the number of shares which may be issued under the Plan to First Merchants, or (5) alter the allocation of Plan benefits among participants.